-The Ofsted Inspection checklist can be used to assess your schools readiness to meet the monitoring standards expected for Ofsted Inspections, adhering to Keeping Children Safe in Education 2024 and the Prevent Duty.
+This Ofsted Inspection checklist can be used to assess your schools readiness to meet the monitoring standards expected for Ofsted Inspections, adhering to Keeping Children Safe in Education 2026 and the Prevent Duty.

-Meeting Digital & Technology Standards for schools and colleges March 2025 is also an extremely important guide and is available on the Government website highlighting what is expected for filtering and monitoring.
+Meeting Digital & Technology Standards for Schools and Colleges is also an extremely important guide and is available on the Government website highlighting what is expected for filtering and monitoring.

 Ensure Your School Meets Ofsted Standards for Monitoring